 Original Medicare does not include prescription drug coverage.

-Medicare Advantage plans are not limited to the benefits provided by Parts A and B. In fact, over 90 percent of them offer additional coverage.
+Medicare Advantage plans are not limited to the benefits provided by Parts A and B. In fact, over 90% of them offer additional coverage.
 The most common items are:

 - Fitness programs like SilverSneakers